EveCharbie/EyeDentify3d/paper/paper.md

 With the technological advances of mobile eye-tracking technologies, researchers can now place participants in real-world settings and measure their head and eye orientation to get the gaze orientation in 3D space.
-Although more ecological, real-world eye-tracking data must be post-processed to extract interpretable gaze behaviors (e.g., fixations, saccades, smooth pursuits, visual scanning) from raw gaze coordinates.
+This raw gaze orientation is hardly interpretable and must be post-processed to extract gaze behaviors (e.g., fixations, saccades, smooth pursuits, visual scanning).
-However, most open-source gaze classification algorithms were developed for screen-based eye-tracking, where data are recorded on a 2D plane and the participant’s head is kept still.
+However, most open-source gaze classification algorithms were developed for screen-based eye-tracking, where data is recorded on a 2D plane and the participant’s head is kept still.
-These algorithms are ill-suited for real-world mobile eye-tracking data (3D) where the gaze-vector origin and endpoint are not constrained in space.
+These algorithms are ill-suited for real-world mobile eye-tracking data (3D) as the gaze-vector origin and endpoint can move substantially due to head rotations.
 Additionally, eye-tracking researchers often rely on study-specific analysis pipelines, which leads to methodological discrepancies that impede cross-study comparison and the interpretation of results, ultimately limiting our understanding of gaze behavior-related phenomena.
-To address this gap, we developed `EyeDentify3D`, an automated and modulable pipeline for analyzing real-world eye-tracking data.
+To address this gap, we developed `EyeDentify3D`, an automated and modulable pipeline for analyzing ecological eye-tracking data.

 # Statement of need

+With the need to automate the identification of gaze behaviors from eye-tracking data, a few open-source packages were developed over the years.
+Most of them only focussed on the identification of fixations from fixed-screen eye-tracker data [@Krassanakis:2014] or mobile eye-tracker data [@West:2006, @Munn:2009].
+Some extended the identification to other behaviors such as saccades, blinks, and micro-saccades, but only for fixed-screen eye-trackers [@Ghose:2020, @ berger:2012].
+And none of them included the identification of gaze behaviors happening in settings where large eye and head movements are involved like smooth pursuit and visual scanning.

-`EyeDentify3D` is a Python package for identifying gaze behavior from mobile eye-tracking data.
+`EyeDentify3D` is a Python package for identifying multiple gaze behavior (blinks, fixations, saccades, smooth pursuit, visual scanning) from mobile eye-tracking data.
 It was designed to:
 1. Interpret data from various mobile eye-tracking systems (e.g., Pupil Invisible), including those embedded in head-mounted displays (e.g., HTC Vive Pro, Pico Neo 3 Pro Eye).